OlaYZen/MSI-Downloader/README.md

 The script automatically installs the requirements file.
 This means you only have to install python manually.

+## Arguments
+`-y` Automatically starts the script without requiring a Y/n response if the script is outdated.

+`-h` Displays the help message.

 ## Script Usage
 ### 1. Prepare the Environment: